Document Type : Original Article

 Abstract

-Statement of the Problem: The quality of dental services is an important factor in patient satisfaction and health outcomes.
+Background: The quality of dental services is an important factor in patient satisfaction and health outcomes.
 However, there is a lack of studies, which compare the quality of dental services provided in different settings such as dental schools and private clinics and measure the gap between patients' expectations and perceptions.

 Purpose: This study aims to assess and compare the quality of dental services in Shiraz Dental School and private clinics using the SERVQUAL model and identify the dimensions that affect patient satisfaction.